OctopusDeploy/blog/blog/2022-q2/what-is-gitops/index.md

 - The ability to execute a process capable of reconciling a system when configuration is changed
 - An environment in which the process can run

-Kubernetes bakes these requirements into the platform, making it very easy to achieve continuous reconciliation.
-But these requirements can also be met with some simple orchestration, Infrastructure as Code (IaC) tools like Terraform, Ansible, Puppet, Chef, CloudFormation, Arm Templates etc, and an execution environment like a CI server or Octopus:
+Kubernetes bakes these requirements into the platform, making it easy to achieve continuous reconciliation.
+But these requirements can also be met with some simple orchestration, Infrastructure as Code (IaC) tools like Terraform, Ansible, Puppet, Chef, CloudFormation, Arm Templates, and an execution environment like a CI server or Octopus:

 - IaC templates can be stored in Git, file hosting platforms like S3 or Azure Blob Storage, complete with immutable audit histories.
 - CI/CD systems can poll the storage, are notified of changes via webhooks, or have builds or deployments triggered via platforms like GitHub Actions.
 - The IaC tooling is then executed, bringing the system in line with the desired state.

-Indeed, a real world end-to-end GitOps system will inevitably incorporate orchestration outside of Kubernetes.
+Indeed, a real world end-to-end GitOps system inevitably incorporates orchestration outside of Kubernetes.
 For example, Kubernetes is unlikely to manage your DNS records, centralized authentication platforms, or messaging systems like Slack.
-You'll also likely find at least one managed service for things like databases, message queues, scheduling, and reporting more compelling than attempting to replicate them in a Kubernetes cluster.
-Also, any established I.T. department is guaranteed to have non-Kubernetes systems that would benefit from GitOps.
+You also likely find at least one managed service for things like databases, message queues, scheduling, and reporting more compelling than attempting to replicate them in a Kubernetes cluster.
+Also, any established IT department is guaranteed to have non-Kubernetes systems that would benefit from GitOps.

-So while the initial selection of specialized GitOps tools tend to be tightly integrated into Kubernetes, achieving the functional requirements of GitOps across established infrastructure will inevitably require orchestrating one or more IaC tools.
+So while the initial selection of specialized GitOps tools tends to be tightly integrated into Kubernetes, achieving the functional requirements of GitOps across established infrastructure will inevitably require orchestrating one or more IaC tools.

 ## Continuous reconciliation is half the battle